What Actually Is Menopause?

 Smoking and vaping

 Inflammaging isn’t destiny.
-Regular movement, nutrient-dense food, deep rest, fresh air, natural light and reducing toxic load all turn the dial down.
+Regular movement and resistance training help preserve muscle and support healthy testosterone production, reducing inflammatory load.
+Nutrient-dense food, deep rest, fresh air, natural light and lowering toxic exposure all turn the dial down.
 Small, steady choices protect vitality and create a stronger baseline for the years ahead.

 Evidence-backed tools include: